 It’s pretty easy to create a header.
 Moreover, it’s a wonderful way to include all of your factual and relevant contact information without having to occupy too much space.

-Another useful advice on how to bulk up entry level IT resume is to prioritize the content you are putting on your document.
+Another useful piece of advice on how to bulk up an entry-level IT resume is to prioritize the content you are putting on your document.
 This is essential in case you want your resume to make it past the HR department and get viewed by the employer.

-John Lombard, Content Strategist, suggest that it is possible to impress your interviewer even if you had little time for a research.
+John Lombard, the Content Strategist, suggests that it is possible to impress your interviewer even if you had little time for research.
 This can be applied to resume writing just as well!

 If the position you want to apply for is a Junior Administrator job for an organization using Windows Server 2003, make certain your include the work you’ve done with this server in your Skills section.

 If you enumerate important information at the bottom, recruiters may not even get to it.
 Don’t lose your chance for a job interview, list your skills at the top where they will definitely get noticed and appreciated.

 Always Tell the Truth